Nazky/pkmn-legends-za-cheats/README.md

 ## How to Use

+1. Download the latest release (https://github.com/ItsDeidara/pkmn-legends-za-cheats/releases)
-1. Navigate to your SD card's atmosphere folder: `atmosphere/contents/[TITLE_ID]/cheats/`
+2. Extract it to the root of your SD card
-2. Create the folder structure if it doesn't exist
-3. Copy the cheat file to this location
-4. Launch the game and press `L + Down + Right Stick` (default) to open the cheat menu
+3. Launch the game and press `L + Down + Right Stick` (default) to open the cheat menu
-5. Enable the cheats you want to use
+4. Enable the cheats you want to use

 ## Credits